-The approximate time of Kaali meteorite fall is 7500-7600 years ago.
+The approximate time of the Kaali meteorite fall is 7500-7600 years ago.

-Meteorite fall caused big damages on already inhabited Saaremaa, it could be compared to explosion of atomic bomb.
-At the height of 5-10 km meteorite fell apart and came down to the ground in pieces the biggest of which created a big crater with diameter of 110 m and depth of 22 m and 8 smaller craters.
+The meteorite fall caused big damages on already inhabited Saaremaa and has been compared to the explosion of the atomic bomb.
+At the height of 5-10 km from the ground, the meteorite fell apart and came down in pieces.
+The biggest piece created a big crater with a diameter of 110 m and a depth of 22 m, and 8 smaller craters.

-Interesting to know: Among the world's giant craters Kaali crater is on 8th place.
-Kaali field of meteorite craters on Saaremaa is the rarest nature wonder in Estonia, being at the same time the most spectacular in Eurasia.
+Interesting to know: the Kaali crater is in 8th place among the world's youngest giant craters.
+The Kaali field of meteorite craters in Saaremaa is the rarest nature wonder in Estonia and of the most spectacular crater fields in Eurasia.